aashishgajangi/ecom/CURRENT_IMPLEMENTATION_SUMMARY.md

-# 🚀 Nisargalahari E-commerce Platform - Current Implementation Summary
+# 🚀 Ecom E-commerce Platform - Current Implementation Summary

 *Last Updated: January 2025*

 ## 📋 Executive Summary

-The Nisargalahari E-commerce Platform has evolved into a **sophisticated, production-ready CMS platform** with a complete foundation for e-commerce functionality.
+The Ecom E-commerce Platform has evolved into a **sophisticated, production-ready CMS platform** with a complete foundation for e-commerce functionality.
 What started as a basic authentication system has grown into a comprehensive content management solution with advanced admin tools, visual editors, and professional-grade features.

 ## 🎯 Current Platform Status